 Bromelia comosa, Ananas bracteatus, Ananas coccineus, Ananas sativa, Bromelia ananas, Bromelia communis, Bromelia rubra, Distiacanthus communis

 Color: Bright red

 Bloom Time: Indeterminate

-Ananas comosus is a terrestrial bromeliad that forms a rosette of coarse, spiny leaves with offsets produced at the base of the parent plant.
+Ananas comosus is a terrestrial bromeliad that forms a rosette of coarse spiny leaves with offsets produced at the base of the parent plant.
 It grows up to 5 feet (1.5 m) tall.
 The central rosette gives rise to a tall, thick stem bearing a large oval cluster of spiny bright red flowers topped with a plume of coarse, dense foliage when mature.
-The blooms are followed by the huge oval composite fruits that we call Pineapples.
+The flowers are followed by the huge oval composite fruits called Pineapples.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Growing Pineapples is very simple.
 Because of their tough leaves, they lose little water through evaporation.
 They have small root systems like other Bromeliads and are not fussy about their soil's quality or quantity.
-Due to this, they make excellent container grown plants, especially nice for those of us whose climate is less than tropical.
-If you live in a warmer region, growing Pineapple plants in the garden is a match made in heaven.
+Due to this, they make excellent container-grown plants, especially nice for those of us whose climate is less than tropical.
+Growing Pineapple plants in the garden is a match made in heaven if you live in a warmer region.